Skip to content

 Financial shame thrives in silence.
 Talking about money with a trusted friend, partner, family member, or therapist reduces the emotional weight.

 According to the Financial Health Network, people who discuss their finances with others report lower financial stress and make better financial decisions.
-Saying “I have $15,000 in student loans and it stresses me out” out loud is uncomfortable but immediately defuses some of the anxiety.
+If your partner is involved, read our guide to talking about money with your partner.

-If your financial anxiety is severe (disrupting sleep, relationships, or daily functioning), a therapist who specializes in financial therapy can help.
-The Financial Therapy Association has a directory of licensed professionals who address the emotional and psychological aspects of money.
+If your financial anxiety is severe, a therapist who specializes in financial therapy can help.
+The Financial Therapy Association has a directory of licensed professionals.

 Strategy 6: Celebrate progress, not perfection